zopefoundation/z3c.table/src/z3c/table/README.txt

 --------

 This package does not provide any kind of template or skin support.
-Most the time if you need to render a table, you will use a own skin concept.
-This means you can render the table or batch within your own tamplates.
+Most the time if you need to render a table, you will use your own skin concept.
+This means you can render the table or batch within your own templates.
 This will ensure that we have as less dependencies as possible in this package and the package can get reused with any skin concept.

 Note
 ----